openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The additional redirect after the HTTP Post request to the Response URI enables the Verifier to use the `nonce` value as described in (#preventing-replay) to detect replay attempts.
 In order to implement that, the Verifier (when processing the redirect), obtains the response data from its backend hosting the Response URI, extracts the Verifiable Presentations, and verifies the `nonce` binding.

-The identifier used to lookup the response data is at the discretion of the Verfier.
+The identifier used to lookup the the data is received in the Authorization Response.
 It is RECOMMENDED to use data encoded in the `state` Authorization Request parameter for that purpose.
 This ensures the respective data is available at the Response URI and the Redirect URI in a format controlled by the Verifier.

 See (#reference_design_direct_post) for more implementation considerations.